-Osaka beaten by Anisimova in French Open first round
+Swiatek starts with rapid win but Osaka is beaten

-French Open 2022: Amanda Anisimova beats Naomi Osaka in first round
+French Open 2022: Iga Swiatek beats Lesia Tsurenko, Naomi Osaka loses to Amanda Anisimova

 Last updated on .From the section Tennis